 - The care for another dependent who is physically or mentally incapable of caring for him/herself; this includes elder day care.

 You may contribute up to $5,000 per year to your account ($2,500 if you are married and filing separately).
 This limit is set by the IRS.
 Also note, if you participate in this program, you may not claim a Federal Income Tax Child Care Expense Credit on your tax return.

-The DCAP is administered by Navia Benefits Solutions, which charges a $1.15 after-tax service charge per pay period fee for your account.
+- The HFSA is administered by P&A Group, which charges a $.85 per pay period service fee for your account.
 (Note, you are not “double charged” this fee if you enroll in the HFSA as well.)
 You can set up an online account and submit claims online or through your mobile phone.
 Reimbursement payments are made via a check or direct deposit to your bank account.

 Making Your DCAP Contribution Election

 - If you wish to participate in the DCAP, the IRS requires you to enroll and elect your contribution amount each year.

 - As noted previously, the program runs on a calendar year basis, from January 1 through December 31.
 Thus, during the fall of each year, you’ll have an opportunity to enroll during the annual enrollment period for Flexible Spending Accounts (typically in November).
 Your annual election is deducted from your paycheck in equal increments.

 - As a new hire, you may elect to participate in this program within 30 days of your date of hire.